netavanza/netavanza.github.io/README.md

 ## Last Updated

-The content of the website was last updated on **March 7, 2025**.
+The content of the website was last updated on **November 11, 2025**.

 ---

-*This README was generated based on the analysis of the existing project files.*
+**This README was generated based on the analysis of the existing project files.**